Two pairs and a free, quality eye exam for just $79.95

 “A high-index lens is thinner and lighter and will deliver better optical quality for those higher prescriptions,” he says.
 “Otherwise, higher prescriptions will require a lens so thick that it will distort your peripheral vision.”

 That’s not worth it, even if you’re only wearing the glasses for a short time each day.
-A thinner lens is needed for crisp sight all the time.
+A thinner lens material is needed for crisp sight all the time.

 Another benefit?
 Verithin lenses can fit into most frame styles, he adds.